Bus, Metro, RER, Noctilien and Vélib' in Paris

 Signs on the platform indicated the direction and monitors on the platform indicate the next departures.
 Trains to the suburbs, don't necessarily stop at all stations on the line.
 Lighted boards on the platform indicate the next train's route; routes for all other trains are posted on RER schedules near the ticket windows.
 There is no specific first-class seating.

 Bus route maps are posted at the bus stops.
+Most bus stops have electronic displays indicating the waiting time for the next bus to arrive.
+Some are also equipped with USB ports for recharging mobile devices.
 A single ticket is required to ride most bus lines.
 An additional ticket is required for each transfer.
 Special fares apply to Orlybus, Roissybus, Noctilien and Balabus.

 The city's periphery is served by 3 bus lines that make up the Petite Ceinture (Little Belt), or PC.
 A single ticket is required to ride any one of these.
 On Sunday and holidays, Balabus departs from the Gare de Lyon for a 2-hour tour of the city terminating at the Grande Arche de la Défense.